Today we will explore several ways to create and decorate open kitchen shelves easily and why you want them.

 A Rise In Popularity

-New kitchen appliances and gadgets were quickly filling the shelves and homemakers were displaying their new kitchen toys with pride.
+New kitchen appliances and gadgets were quickly filling the shelves, and homemakers proudly displayed their new kitchen toys.

 In addition, open shelving provides an open, airy feel which is very popular for a modern kitchen.